hgouraud/gwtolatex/README.txt

       | "Chapter" -> new chapter
       | "ImageLabel" -> nbr of items in image numbering (ch, sec, ssec, i_nbr)
       | "CollectImages" -> "on/off", collect_images to be printed at end of page
+      | "Expand" -> In trees, expand cells width using neighbouring empty cells.
       | "FontSize" -> set font size (small, tiny, off -> returns to default)
       | "HighLight" -> highlight a first_name, occ, surname person
       | "Hrule" -> produce a hrule after each individual page